 I generally prefer LCD monitors with vintage PCs, but if you want a true retro experience, you need a CRT.
 The problem is finding one.
 Here’s where to buy CRT monitors.

 The problem with CRT monitors is that the people who have them and don’t want them have a hard time finding the people who do want one.
-A decade or so ago, I used to see CRT monitors all the time at thrift stores, church rummage sales, and the other usual secondhand sources.
+Prior to 2010 or so, I used to see CRT monitors all the time at thrift stores, church rummage sales, and the other usual secondhand sources.
 And of course I didn’t want one then.
 I was buying even older stuff at that point.
 I’m not sure anyone else wanted them either, though, and that was the problem.